-The Difference Between Network VS Server Cabinets and Racks
+The Difference Between Network and Server Racks

-Before purchasing a server cabinet or server rack it is important to understand the difference between the different products that are available.
+Before purchasing a server cabinet or server rack it is import ant to understand the difference between the different products that are available.
 This will ensure that you purchase exactly what you need.

 Server Rack Cabinets such as the 42u Server Cabinet are generally nineteen inches wide by industry standards.
 This products is mostly used to install servers, UPS ES, monitors or similar equipment.
 Server rack cabinets, for the most part, are twenty four inches in width, and thirty six inches deep.
 Some companies offer other measurement options to meet customers’ needs, however.
 Server rack cabinets usually have a perforated front and rear.
 This feature offers ventilation for the equipment being housed.
 This is crucial to providing a safe environment for this type of equipment which generates a good deal of heat.